How It Works

 Imagine a consumer in Australia scans a product code on their phone.

-Their phone's language is set to English,
+Their phone's language is set to Australian English (the browser sends

 The resolver has two distinct branches depending on whether a link type was provided in the request:

-When a link type is provided (as in this scenario), the resolver works through steps 1-7, progressively relaxing specificity:
+When a link type is provided (as in this scenario), the resolver works through steps 1-5, progressively relaxing specificity:

 -

-If none of steps 1-7 produce a match, the resolver returns no result.
+If none of steps 1-5 produce a match, the resolver returns no result.
 It does not fall through to the default link type — the user asked for a specific link type and it was not found.

-When no link type is provided, the resolver skips steps 1-7 entirely and goes straight to step 8:
+When no link type is provided, the resolver skips steps 1-5 entirely and goes straight to step 6:

 - It returns whichever response is marked as the default link type.